lucywoodman/goeatco/README.md

 ### User goals
 - Be more organised in the kitchen.
-- Reduce kitchen waste, including food and packaging.
+- Reduce kitchen waste.
 - Eat healthily.
 - Save money.

 ### Business objectives
-- Create an MVP that allows for easy meal planning to build trust and awareness of the brand.
+- Create an MVP that lets people register, login, create ingredients and recipes, and save them to their personal cookbooks.
-- Build a community of users that will help beta test future releases and potentially pay for premium features.
+- Build a community of users that will help beta test future releases and potentially pay for premium features, such as celebrity cooks/chefs.
-- (subgoal) Provide education on reducing waste and saving money through meal planning to create traffic to the site.

 ---